kevinfrydmanesqd/ece-2020-fall-webtech/CALENDAR.md

 ## Node.js and NPM

+It starts with a review of the basic knowledge needed for web development.
 It provides a brief overview of Node.js, its usage, strengths and ecosystem with NPM.
 It is also a quick getting started to get a script up and running introducing the concepts of modules and packages.